danielahmeed/capstone-1-KYC-HDFC-/README.md

 # HDFC Bank-Style Digital KYC System

+## Problem Statement & Business Context
+In the digital banking era, a seamless KYC (Know Your Customer) process is critical for customer acquisition.
+High drop-off rates during KYC are a significant revenue leak for banks.
+This project addresses the challenge of **reducing customer drop-off and lifting conversion rates** by implementing a robust, user-centric, and AI-powered Digital KYC solution.

+**Key Business Goals:**
+- **Minimize Friction:** Streamline the onboarding process to reduce time-to-completion.
+- **Enhance Security:** Prevent fraud using advanced biometric and document verification.
+- **Maximize Conversion:** Recover dropped-off users through "Resume KYC" and proactive AI support.
+- **Data-Driven Insights:** Utilize machine learning to identify and rectify bottlenecks in the user journey.

-This repository contains a complete implementation of a digital KYC (Know Your Customer) system inspired by HDFC Bank's onboarding process.
-The system includes advanced security features, scalability mechanisms, error handling, and a comprehensive user experience.
+This repository contains a complete implementation of this solution, inspired by HDFC Bank's standards, featuring advanced security, scalability, and a comprehensive user experience.

 ## Project Structure